Hey fellow advisor! :)

 Thanks for the tips – I will definitely look into those eye rollers!
-I’ve heard good things about Cetaphil, but my skin is pretty delicate – do you think it would be okay for sensitive skin?posted almost 2 years ago
+I’ve heard good things about Cetaphil, but my skin is pretty delicate – do you think it would be okay for sensitive skin?posted over 2 years ago

 Hey there!
 I am waaay older than you- although for some reason I still think I am 23, (that was a good year and I am stuck there forever)

 I am a beauty junkie and have tried everything under the sun!
 I would say- do not give up on the little annoying dark circles!
 I have combination skin too which is difficult b/c I still get a rare pimple here and there.
 I would say, try out eye creams at beauty counters and use special occasions such as mother’s day, valentine’s, etc to try out samples. (ej, buy a fragrance or an eyeshadow for your mom/coworker/friend/yourself- and use the “gift” samples to try them out.

 I you have already done all that and are looking for something different I would say this: I have tried everything from chanel, to La Mer, to Boscia, Caudalie etc, and I have stuck with Caudalie.
 They have a balm that is an “around the eye and around the lips” kind of balm, and it has helped me tremendously.
 I also use the Caudalie hydrating mask as a moisturizer in the winter- it is very rich.
 I use Boscia cleansing oil as makeup remover (it is a grape-oil based cleanser) and also use neutrogena clear pore cleanser/mask pretty much on my nose only and about twice a week.
 I get all the caudalie and boscia stuff from sephora and get advantage of the free samples to try out new things.
 Everyone’s skin is different so trying things out is a must- and don’t be ashamed to ask for samples!
 You have nothing to lose!!